 These questions are not asking which answer sounds best.
 They are asking which answer follows a specific grammar rule.
 The "sounds right" approach fails frequently on the SAT because wrong answers are designed to sound natural to untrained ears.
 Learning the underlying rules directly is the only reliable strategy.

 Grammar questions appear in the Reading and Writing section, which runs across two 32-minute modules.
 Because the digital SAT is adaptive, stronger performance in module 1 routes you to harder questions in module 2 with more points available.
+The official test specification breaks down exactly how Standard English Conventions questions are distributed across difficulty levels.
 Grammar mastery has a compounding effect on your total score.
 Use SAT Reading and Writing practice on Larry Learns to drill grammar questions by rule category with adaptive difficulty.

 The 15 Digital SAT Grammar Rules